 Mr Mourre said: “The disclosure of gender statistics forms part of ICC’s on-going strategy to enhance both the transparency and diversity of international arbitration.
 The Court remains committed to enhancing the diversity of ICC tribunals and we believe the publication of annual statistics has a key role to play in this regard.”

 The full version of the ICC Statistical Report for 2015 will be published in the next edition of the ICC Bulletin due to be published next month.
-To subscribe visit the ICC Store.
+To subscribe visit the ICC Knowledge 2 GO.